-Figure 19: Portfolio allocation by property type as at 31 March 2017
+Figure 19: Portfolio allocation by property type as at 31

-As at 31 March 2017, the portfolio had 82 tenants (an average of 9.1 per asset, down from 10.9 prior to the purchase of 3 Lochside Way and Burnside); a WAULT to expiry of 5.83 years; a WAULT to break of 4.44 years; a portfolio yield of 8.7%; 91.4% occupancy by square foot excluding rental guarantees; and 90.8% occupancy by ERV excluding rental guarantees (occupancy has fallen from 96% since the last note but largely reflects the refurbishment programme at Arthur House, although including rental guarantees, occupancy remains at circa 96%.
+As at 31 March 2017, the portfolio had 82 tenants (an average of 9.1 per asset, down from 10.9 prior to the two most recent purchases); a WAULT to expiry of 5.83 years; a WAULT to break of 4.44 years; a portfolio yield of 8.7%; 91.4% occupancy by square foot excluding rental guarantees; and 90.8% occupancy by ERV excluding rental guarantees (occupancy has fallen from 96% since we last wrote but largely reflects the refurbishment programme at Arthur House, although including rental guarantees, occupancy remains at circa 96%.
 The manager says that from an income perspective, the reduction in occupancy from the Arthur House refurbishments has been more than offset by other improvements made within the portfolio.

-The loan-to-value ratio, as at 31 March 2017, was 29.4% (a modest increase from the 27.3% when the last note was written).
+The loan-to-value ratio, as at 31 March 2017, was 29.4% (a modest increase from the 27.3% when we last wrote).
 However, the completion of the acquisition of Kew Retail Park will take DRIP close to its 40% target level.
-The managers reiterate that they have an attractive pipeline of opportunities.
+However, the managers reiterate that they have an attractive pipeline of opportunities, which will lead to the company being fully invested in due course.
 As illustrated in Figure 19, which shows the portfolio split according to property type, DRIP has a 21% allocation to retail properties (down from 45% as at the end of March 2016), 27% allocation to shopping centres (down from 31%), 48% allocation to office properties (up from 24%) and a 4% allocation to industrial properties (up from a zero allocation).
 With 82 tenants across its nine properties, DRIP has considerable diversification within its tenant base.